 Donna was born, raised and educated in the New York City area where she still resides, and is fluent in Italian.

 Hofstra University: MBA, 1994; MS, 1988; BA, 1986

 MAUREEN P. KIEDAISCH '93, '98

-Maureen P. Kiedaisch is Senior Director in FTI Consulting’s Forensic & Litigation Consulting segment based in New York City.
+Maureen P. Kiedaisch is Managing Director, FTI Consulting’s Forensic & Litigation Consulting segment based in New York City.
 Ms. Kiedaisch has more than 25 years of experience in the banking industry and focuses her practice in the financial services industry providing clients with Bank Secrecy Act/Anti-Money Laundering/OFAC and other regulatory compliance and operations-related services.

 Prior to joining FTI Consulting, Ms. Kiedaisch held various roles at community banks that focused on operations, administration, management, and employee development.
 Most recently, Ms. Kiedaisch served as First Senior Vice President at First National Bank of New York, where she was a member of the senior management team providing support and counsel to executives in matters pertaining to organizational strategy, project management and human capital.

 Ms. Kiedaisch established, reviewed, and implemented various policies, procedures, internal controls, and work programs as well as designed and documented process work flows.
 She developed and administered training materials and related initiatives relating to operations, compliance, marketing and other corporate needs.
 Ms. Kiedaisch reviewed audit/exam findings and designed programs to ensure necessary corrective actions were implemented.

 Ms. Kiedaisch has participated in all aspects of branch operations, including establishment of new branches/site locations, competitive analysis, marketing, hiring and training of staff, and coordination of processes.
 Ms. Kiedaisch has also conducted transactional and employee investigations pertaining to fraudulent or suspicious activity.